nextstrain/docs.nextstrain.org/README.md

       - src/ncov
 +     - src/augur
 ```
-5. Now you may include any document from your submodule directory, `src/augur` by including the relative path to the document in a table of contents specification in a restructured text file like `src/guides/share/index.rst`:
+5. Now you may include any document from your submodule directory, `src/augur` by including the relative path to the document in a table of contents specification in a reStructuredText file like `src/guides/share/index.rst`:
 ```diff
  ======================================
  Visualizing and Sharing Analyses